Pinnacle Racing Group

-Pinnacle Racing Group (PRG) is an American professional stock car racing team that currently competes in the ARCA Menards Series, ARCA Menards Series East, ARCA Menards Series West, and in various Late Model Stock events.
-The team currently fields the No. 28 Chevrolet SS for Brenden Queen in the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West and the No. 82 Chevrolet SS for Hélio Castroneves amongst others.
+Pinnacle Racing Group (PRG) (competing as LSH Racing in Late Model competition) is an American professional stock car racing team that currently competes in the ARCA Menards Series, ARCA Menards Series East, ARCA Menards Series West, and in various Late Model Stock events.
+The team currently fields the No. 28 Chevrolet SS and the No. 77 Chevrolet SS full-time in the ARCA Menards Series.

 History

 Pinnacle Racing Group was founded on February 4, 2023, by Mark Webb and Jerry Webb in partnership with Shane Huffman and heads of Chevrolet's driver development program, Lorin Ranier and Josh Wise.
 On March 1 they announced Shane's son, Landon S. Huffman (no relation to fellow driver Landon Huffman) would compete in their Late Model Stock Car for the season at Hickory Motor Speedway.
 Two days later on March 3, 2023, the team announced Luke Fenhaus would compete for the team full-time in the ARCA Menards Series East in 2023.
-On January 2, 2024, the announcement was made that Shane van Gisbergen would compete for the team in the season opener at Daytona International Speedway.

 ARCA Menards Series

 Car No. 28 history

 The team made its ARCA Menards Series debut in the 2023 Calypso Lemonade 150 in a combination race with the East Series where they were competing full-time with Luke Fenhaus.
 They won the race after it went into overtime marking their first win in the National Series and second with the East Series.
 On August 14, 2023, it was announced Connor Zilisch would make his ARCA Menards Series debut in the No. 28 at that weekend's race at Watkins Glen.
 Zilisch qualified second behind Corey LaJoie and then went on to dominate the race, leading 34 out of the race's 42 laps, and barely lost the race after getting moved in the final corner of the final lap from the lead by Jesse Love going on to still finish second despite an ill handling car affected by a broken front sway bar.
 Carson Kvapil made his ARCA debut at Kansas Speedway, where he finished in second behind race winner Connor Mosack.

 In 2024, Shane van Gisbergen would run the No. 28 at Daytona in order to receive approval to compete at superspeedway events in NASCAR.
 Connor Mosack won the race at Kansas.
 Zillisch won the race at Dover, Iowa, IRP, Michigan, and The Glen.

 On December 4, 2024, it was announced that Brenden Queen would drive the No. 28 Chevrolet in 2025 on a full-time basis.
 In the season opener at Daytona, Queen scored his first career win in the series.
 He would earn wins at Kansas in May, Michigan, Dover, Iowa, DuQuion, Salem, and Kansas in September to secure the series championship.

+In 2026, Carson Brown, Jack Wood and Connor Mosack will split driving duties of the No. 28 for the full season in the ARCA Menards Series.
+Brown won at Phoenix, DuQuoin, Bristol, and Kansas.
+Mosack won at Chicagoland.
+Tyler Lupton made his ARCA Menards Series debut at his home track at Berlin.
+Landon S. Huffman would drive the No. 28 at Elko.